softmatterlab/SmartTrap/README.md

 This will open the default plotting tool which plots the force along the y-axis as function of time.
 To change which signals are plotted click "plot 1" in the plot window to open the plot options menu.
 There you can find x-data and y-data.
 Click these to select which signal to plot on the y-axis and which to plot on the x-axis.
 You can add more separate plots by clicking the "add plot" button.

 There are also several plot presets which you can select directly from the windows dropdown menu in the main interfaces.
 These are; force PSDs, positions PSDs and force-distance X and Y.

+It is possible to export both data and graphs directly from the plotting windows.
+To do this

+**Recording data**
+To record data hit the record data button at the top right corner of the interface.
+It turns green automatically when data is recording.
+Likewise, to record videos, hit the record video at the top left of the screen.
+You can select where to save the data by using the file drop down menu and selecting the "save data path" option.
+Under the "file" menu you can also select the format of videos, images and the data saved.

 #### Testing the software
 You can run the interface also without any of the devices connected.
 To do this follow the instructions to start the software, but add the extra argument -testmode by running the command: